 Dr W apologised to Mr F and explained that another patient with the same name had recently undergone the first part of root canal therapy and this had caused the confusion.
 Mr F was not prepared to accept the apology and said he wished to make a formal complaint.

-Dr W contacted one of the dentolegal consultants at Dental Protection who assisted her with a written response.
+Dr W contacted one of the dentolegal advisers at Dental Protection who assisted her with a written response.
 It was explained to Mr F that it was a coincidence that both Mr Fs had been booked in on the same day at similar times and were due to see different dentists.
 When the nurse had called for Mr F in the waiting room, the ‘wrong’ Mr F had stood up and the nurse, normally quite vigilant, had not noticed given her preoccupation with a family member’s illness.

 The written response was accepted as a reasonable explanation and he was content to let the matter drop.
 He indicated that he had lingering concerns about what had happened and had interpreted the event as a risk that he might have received someone else’s treatment and on this basis said that he would not be returning to the practice.